Advertiser Disclosure

 Image Credit: Portland International Airport

-Lyft, Uber, and Wingz operate from PDX, and passengers may arrange to meet their driver on the lower-level roadway outside of the terminal.
-Each rideshare provider is designated an area on the second island.
+Lyft, Uber, and Wingz operate from PDX, and passengers can arrange to meet their driver on the lower-level roadway outside of the terminal.
+Each ride-sharing provider has a designated area on the second island.

 Directions by Car to PDX